 5. Red Maple

-Family: Aceraceae.
+Family: Sapindaceae.
 Native to Maryland and Eastern North America.
 60-90 feet.
-The Red maple is valued for its blazing fall color display of brilliant red, orange or yellow leaves.
+Red maple is valued for its blazing fall color display of brilliant red, orange or yellow leaves.
 The bark is smooth and gray, becoming fissured with age.
-The leaves are medium to dark green in summer and 2-4 inches long with three or five-pointed lobes.
+The leaves are medium to dark green in summer, have saw-toothed edges, and are 2-4 inches long with three or five-pointed lobes.
 The red umbrella-like flowers are attractive in late winter or early spring.
 Mature trees typically have a dense rounded crown.
 It is the state tree of Rhode Island.

 7. Horse Chestnut

-Family: Hippocastanea.
+Family: Hippocastanaceae.
 Native to Europe.
 70-100 feet.
-Related to our native buckeyes, the Horse chestnut is a large deciduous tree planted throughout the Eastern United States.
+Related to our native buckeyes, horse chestnut is a large deciduous tree planted throughout the Eastern United States.
 One of the first trees to leaf out in spring, distinctive compound leaves fan into five to seven leaflets 4-8 inches long.
 The bark is brown and somewhat scaly.
 Long-lasting white, bell-shaped blossoms attractive to hummingbirds are borne in 5-12-inch-long clusters in early to mid-May.
 The 2-inch diameter fruit is covered with short spines.

 Family: Rosaceae.
 Native to Japan.
 15-20 feet.
-A small tree, Malus floribunda is one of over 200 varieties of ornamental crabapples.
+This small tree is one of over 200 varieties of ornamental crabapples.
 Hardy and showy, it is prized in the landscape for bearing a profusion of springtime blossoms.
 The flowers are red in the bud, opening to white.
 The oval green-to-¬purple leaves are dense and finely textured.
 Small red or yellow fruit is produced between August and October.

 Family: Pinaceae.
 Native to Maryland and Eastern North America.
 70-110 feet.
 Eastern white pine is a tall, fast-growing evergreen of economic and ornamental value.
 The soft, flexible, blue-green 3-5 inch long needles are grouped in fives.
 The bark is gray and becomes furrowed with age.
 The slender cones are 4-8 inches long and often slightly curved.
 Once plentiful, white pine was used in shipbuilding to make masts and spars.
 The soft, white, straight-grained wood is now primarily used for millwork.
 It is the state tree of Maine and Michigan.

 Family: Fagaceae.
-Native to North America, Europe, North Africa and Western Asia.
+Native to Western Asia.
 40-60 feet.
-We have been unable to confirm the identity of this chestnut.
-It exhibits some characteristics typical of the European chestnut (Cas/anea sativa) and some associated with the Chinese chestnut (Castanea mollissima).
-This tree may be one of several hybrid varieties developed following the almost total loss of the American chestnut, as a result of a fungal disease.
+This tree hybridizes with European chestnut as well as American chestnut, and this tree may be one of several hybrid varieties developed following the almost total loss of the American chestnut, as a result of a fungal disease.
 Handsome dark green leaves are 5-9 inches long, with sharply toothed edges.
 Small creamy-white flowers in 8-10 inch long catkins appear in June or July.
 The tree produces large chestnuts enclosed in prickly burrs.

 Family: Magnoliaceae.
-Hybrid.
+Hybrid of European origin.
 20-30 feet.
 One of the most popular ornamental magnolias in American gardens, numerous cultivars are available.
 The leaves are 3-6 inches long and are a deep, flat green in the summer and occasionally turn yellow-brown in the fall.
 The bark is smooth and gray.
 Saucer magnolias produce, beautiful 5-10 inch flowers ranging in color from white to pink to purple.
 This is a small deciduous tree often used in groupings, corner plantings or as a specimen lawn tree.

 Family: Taxodiaceae.
 Native to Maryland and the Southeastern United States.
 70-100 feet.
 A relative of the California redwood, this stately deciduous conifer is typically found in swamps and river bottoms.
 Its growth is slender and pyramidal.
 Two rows of soft, flexible, sage-green leaves, which turn a bright orange brown in the fall, are borne feather-like along a green stem.
-In the wild the Bald cypress forms upright conical roots called "knees" and provides valuable habitat to many species, including eagles and ospreys.
-(Battle Creek Cypress Swamp, one of the northernmost naturally occurring cypress swamps in the United States, is located in Calvert County, Md.).
-The Bald cypress is the state tree of Louisiana.
+In the wild bald cypress forms upright conical roots called "knees" and provides valuable habitat to many species, including eagles and ospreys.
+(Battle Creek Cypress Swamp, one of the northern¬most naturally occurring cypress swamps in the United States, is located in Calvert County, Md.).
+The bald cypress is the state tree of Louisiana.